juniorgasparotto/SysCommand/documentation/en.md

 custom-prefix-my-action
 ```

-## <a name="methods-customizing-help" />Customizing the help information of actions and their parameters
+## <a name="methods-customizing-help" />Customizing the help information on the actions and its parameters

 To configure the text of help use the `ActionAttribute(Help="my help")` attribute.
 If you do not notify this attribute, your action will still be displayed in the help, but no help information.

-For each paramentro using the same attribute `ArgumentAttribute(Help="")` Properties.
+For each parameter using the same attribute `ArgumentAttribute(Help="")` Properties.
 The behavior is exactly the same.
 See [Customizing the help information](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties-customizing-help).

 **Example:**